 Day 2:

 - Preheat the oven to 200°C Fan.
 Mix the chopped herbs, breadcrumbs, apricots, onions and pecans/walnuts in a large bowl and season with salt and pepper.
-Add a tbsp of white wine and oil and mix well.
+Add a tablespoon of white wine and oil and mix well.

 - Take the marinated lamb out of the fridge.
 Spread the herby apricot stuffing on the flesh-side of the lamb leg.
 Roll it to seal the stuffing.
 Then tie the lamb joint with the butcher's twine (baker's string).